A lot of times, it’s easier to give attention to the things that are wrong in our lives, than the things are right.

-Sometimes it’s easier to notice what is not working in our lives, and the tendency is to camp there; nursing the negatives, instead of giving them to God.
+And tendency is to camp on the wrong; nursing the negatives, instead of giving them to God.

 I was reminded of intentional gratitude this week; taking the time to think and write down decisions, people and experiences that I am grateful for.

-I want to invite you to give it a try if you are going through a gray season.
-Instead of ruminating on the negative, take a walk down memory lane and write down what has actually worked.
+I want to invite you to give it a try, particularly if you are going through a gray season.
+Instead of ruminating on the negative, take a walk down memory lane and write down what has actually worked in the past.

-Writing is a good exercise for the heart and mind because it forces us to see our lives in a better light.
-It also commits more to memory.
+Writing is a good exercise for the heart and mind; it forces us to see our lives in a better light.
+It also commits these “better frame of mind” perspective to memory.

 I did not entirely comprehend the blessing of close friendship or the extent of my awkwardness when it comes to making new friends until I had to start from scratch after moving countries.

 Making new friends is one of the hardest things I am doing, socially.